ads

 o 5 years – 7.5 per cent (eligible for tax deduction)

-• Lock-In: Varies on the basis of tenure
+• Lock-In: Varies based on tenure

-• Why It’s Suitable: Post Office Time Deposit allows flexibility in both tenure and higher rates than most bank FDs
+• Why It's Suitable: Post Office Time Deposit allows flexibility in both tenure and higher rates than most bank FDs.

 6. Recurring Deposit (Post Office RD)